strayrobots/3d-annotation-tool/README.md

 ### Install Dependensies - Linux
 1. RUN `sudo apt install libeigen3-dev libglfw3-dev libomp-dev libxinerama-dev libxcursor-dev libxi-dev git-lfs cmake libboost-all-dev`

-### Install the annotation tool
+### Build install the annotation tool
 1. Get the source code `git clone https://github.com/StrayRobots/3d-annotation-tool.git` (requires [git](https://git-scm.com/))
 2. Navigate to the `3d-annotation-tool` directory (e.g. `cd 3d-annotation-tool`)
 3. Initialize git submodules with `git submodule update --init --recursive`
 4. Create a build directory with `mkdir build`
 5. Pull `git-lfs` objects (helper meshes etc) with `git lfs install && git lfs pull`
 6. To build the project run `cd build && cmake .. && make -j8` (`-j8` specifies the number of parallel jobs, for a fewer jobs use a lower number (than `8`))
+7. You can also install the built executable with `make install`
-7. The executable is called `pointcloud`, it can be executed with `./pointcloud <path-to-pointcloud>`.
+8. The executable is called `pointcloud`, it can be executed with `./pointcloud <path-to-pointcloud>`.
 You can find an example `cloud.ply` point cloud  from [here](https://stray-data.nyc3.digitaloceanspaces.com/tutorials/cloud.ply). `<path-to-pointcloud>` should then specify the absolute path to the downloaded file.
+If you installed the executable in the previous step, the command will work from anywhere, otherwise you need to be in the `build` directory.
 ## Usage

 Run `./pointcloud <path-to-pointcloud>` to open a point cloud in the viewer.
 Currently only `.ply` point clouds are supported.
 Annotations are saved into a file of with the same filename but a `.json` file extension.